Science & Research

-Research is a crucial element of the Western Australian Government’s shark hazard mitigation strategy.
-The following research reports have been published as the Government and its partners continue to investigate ways to enhance and expand existing shark hazard mitigation measures.
+Research is a crucial element of the Western Australian Government’s shark mitigation strategy.
+The following research reports have been published as the Government and its partners continue to investigate ways to enhance and expand existing shark mitigation measures.

 A national assessment of the status of white sharks, February 2018